Address, Email and Name Changes

 1. Q: How do I update my physical and/or email address?

 A: Address and email updates can be made via your Ohio eLicense Dashboard, under Options - Change Address (physical address) and Manage Profile (email and telephone).

 2. Q: How do I update my name?

 A: Name changes can be made via your Ohio eLicense Dashboard, under Options - Change Name.
 You will be required to upload appropriate documentation:

 A: The application process is online, and details may be obtained from CPA Examination Services (CPAES).

-3. Q: What happens after I receive the notice to schedule?
+3. Q: What happens after I receive the notice to schedule (NTS)?

-A: If you hold a valid notice to schedule, you may contact Prometric directly to schedule the CPA exam.
+A: You may contact Prometric directly to schedule the CPA exam.

-2. Q: How do I find out the accounting course requirements?
+2. Q: How do I find out the business course requirements?